-Worldwide, tobacco consumption is still the largest preventable cause of premature deaths, accounting for an estimated six million deaths each year.
-Yet it continues to be promoted vigorously by a large, wealthy and well-connected lobby that has opposed all regulatory measures.
-Despite all the evidence, sections of the media still lend their support.
+Worldwide, tobacco consumption is still the largest preventable cause of premature mortality, accounting for an estimated six million deaths each year.
+Yet it continues to be vigorously promoted by a large, wealthy and well-connected lobby that opposes all regulatory measures.
+Despite the evidence, sections of the media still lend their support.

-The power of the tobacco lobby makes Australia’s success in reducing tobacco consumption and its effects all the more remarkable.
+The power of the tobacco lobby makes Australia’s success in reducing tobacco consumption all the more remarkable.
 In 1970, around 37 per cent of people aged fifteen and over smoked cigarettes daily; despite tobacco’s addictive properties, that figure has fallen to around 16 per cent.
-The fall in per-capita tobacco consumption has been even more dramatic, and is now around one-third of the 1970 level.
+The fall in per-capita tobacco consumption has been even more dramatic, and is now around a third of the 1970 level.

 Achieving this reduction has involved three strands: public education, including anti-smoking advertisements, warning labels and public health programs; increases in cigarette prices via steady rises in tobacco excise; and legislation restricting advertising and limiting where tobacco products can be consumed.
-The advertising bans have been extended from broadcast media, to print advertising, to event sponsorship.
+The advertising bans have been extended from the broadcast media to print advertising, and then to event sponsorship.

 The latest measure – a world first – came when the Labor government, led by health minister Nicola Roxon, mandated that cigarettes could only be sold in uniform plain packaging, a move aimed at discouraging young people from taking up smoking.
 Introduced in December 2012, it was accompanied by a further increase in tobacco excise, new restrictions on online advertising, and an extra $27.8 million for anti-smoking campaigns.
 (Tim Wilson of the Institute of Public Affairs, which is reported to receive funding from the industry, claimed that taxpayers could spend up to $3 billion defending lawsuits launched by the companies to protect their intellectual property rights over packaging design.
 The sum at the moment is considerably closer to zero.)